zeek/logschema/README.md

 When writing individual schema files per log, each file contains the JSON object for the respective log.

-#### Customization

-Redef `Log::Schema::JSON::filename` to control the file output, see below for details.

 #### Example

 ```console